hslu-ige-laes/StromGTPublic/docs/docs/en/download_en.md

- [Tool download](https://github.com/hslu-ige-laes/StromGTPublic/releases/latest){: .btn .btn-green }<br> The desired version (language, content) can be displayed and downloaded on the target page under "Assets" for the respective release.
+ [Tool download](https://github.com/hslu-ige-laes/StromGTPublic/releases/latest){: .btn .btn-green }<br> On the target page of the above link, the available versions (language, content) are listed under “Assets.”
+The desired version can be downloaded from there.
-The language can be seen in the file name:
+The language is indicated in the file name:
 - ..en.. : English;<br>
 - ..fr.. : French;<br>
 - ..gt.. : German.<br>